 Buying a new home before selling your current one

-Many homeowners simply cannot qualify for a mortgage on a new home until they sell their current home.
+Homeowners need to remember what is most important in this transaction: getting the most money for your home and buying the property you truly want for the lowest price you can.
+Many homeowners aren’t always able to qualify for a mortgage on a new home until they sell their current home.
 When sellers hear that they often say: “But what if I can’t find the home I want?
 I can’t list my home until I find the home I want to buy!”

-The answer is yes, of course you can try, but nine times out of ten the sellers will reject your offer due to the potential repercussions of that large contingency.
+The answer is yes, of course, you can try, but nine times out of ten the sellers will reject your offer due to the potential repercussions of that large contingency.
 The only time we see an exception to this is if the buyer is willing to pay more than anyone else, and even then, the sellers are unlikely to accept because of the risk on their end.
 The strongest offer- generally without this contingency- tends to be accepted, even if it’s not for the most money.

 The correct steps to selling and buying a home go like this:

-- Start searching for your new home in earnest and try to really narrow down where you want to buy,
+- Start searching for your new home in earnest and try to really narrow down where you want to buy.

-- List your current home,
+- List your current home.

-- Accept a strong offer on your current home with a contingency to protect you so you have enough time to find suitable housing,
+- Accept a strong offer on your current home with a contingency to protect you so you have enough time to find suitable housing.

 - Then, and only then, make an offer on the home you want.